 Debates about the meaning of pari passu have so far been drawn on bond language, contract practices and diplomatic statements, not judicial interpretation.
 This essay reports on a once-famous lawsuit in Swiss courts, brought by Swedish holders of German government bonds against the Bank for International Settlements as bond trustee in 1935.
 The Swedish creditors claimed that the BIS violated the pari passu clause when it paid them nominal value, while it indexed payments to other bondholders to the value of gold.
 Three Swiss courts concluded that such payment discrimination was a breach of the pari passu clause; one even suggested that it could give rise to inter-creditor remedies.
 However, all three courts held against the bondholders on the grounds that the trustee’s duties in this case were limited to following Germany’s instructions.
 Subsequent commentators criticized the Swiss courts’ views of the trustee’s role, but did not disagree with its reading of the pari passu clause.
 The case has featured prominently in 20th century sovereign debt literature, but the pari passu angle appears to have been forgotten.

 11 CAP.
 MARKETS L.J.
 (ONLINE FIRST), Apr.
 22, 2016, at 1-27

 Scholarly Commons Citation

 Gelpern, Anna, "Courts and Sovereigns in the Pari Passu Goldmines" (2016).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1463.
+1463.